Abhisss221/BreedBot/README.md

 ```
 dog-breed-classification/
-├── model.py                 # Script for building and training the model
+├── model.py                 # Script for building and training the model and makeing prediction
-├── predict.py               # Script for making predictions
-├── requirements.txt         # Python dependencies
 ├── README.md                # Project README file
-└── datasets/                # Directory containing the dataset (images organized by breed)
 ```

 ## Acknowledgements